What's your name?

 For NeuroMD, we took that idea to the extreme and added some copy to the very top of the page, knowing that every shopper would at least see this part of our pitch:

 Before seeing an image gallery, a price, or anything else, this is what the shopper sees when they land on the page.
 We’re asking them a simple question, one that relates exactly to why they’re here in the first place: How often do you experience back pain?

 Below that, we’ve added some options (knowing full well that almost everyone would click one of the first two buttons).

-We believed this would appeal to skimmers and diggers alike, and our hope was to get at least 10% of shoppers to interact with this section.
+Our hope was to get at least 10% of shoppers to interact with this section.
 Once the test concluded, we saw that 17% of shoppers interacted with it.

 With this copy, we’re showing the shopper that we understand their experience of trying countless products without any positive results.
 We then add a little teaser by asking “Will [NeuroMD] finally be the solution?”

 We’re not answering the question right there.
 Instead, the goal is to add a cliffhanger, pique the shopper’s interest, and make them want to learn more.